CailinBellWold/Workout-Tracker/README.md

 ## Local Installation & Usage

-To use this app, you will need a Mongo account, and to have the app installed on your machine.
-Documentation with installation instructions are available [here.](https://dev.mysql.com/doc/workbench/en/wb-installing.html)
+To use this app, you will need a MongoDB account, and to have the app installed on your machine.
+Documentation with installation instructions are available [here.](https://docs.mongodb.com/manual/installation/)

 STEP 1